 No extra credit will be offered in substitution for missed worked.

 After three tardy arrivals to class a detention will be issued to be served after school.
 This also serves as the policy for late arrivals from a lunch dismissal during fifth hour.

-Alburnett High School has no world language requirement for graduation, however, most colleges require a minimum of two years in high school with a grade of C- or higher for admission.
+Alburnett High School has no world language requirement for graduation, however, most colleges require a minimum of two years in high school with a grade of C- (or the standard equivalent) or higher for admission.
 Many colleges require four years of study in high school or the equivalent in community college studies in order to not take anymore during their college course work.
 These four years must be a minimum of two consecutive years of any world language, including American Sign Language.
 When transferring from one college to another, colleges will check all student records from high school and the transferring college to make sure these requirements have been met.
 Many of these same colleges also offer world language incentive programs for free college credit.
 Please make sure you take advantage of these opportunities and get the years of study you need while it is free to you!

 Because each student will have had variations in exposure to Spanish, it will be important that everyone use the expressions that we are using in class that will be understood by all other students in the class.
 This will allow us to be comfortable speaking with each other as we grow together in our conversational skills and as a learning community.
-Electronic translation is prohibited.
+Electronic translation use is prohibited.
 Signing up for this class implies that you are willing to put for the effort to learn and grow as a student, use of electronic or internet translation devices or websites is not allowed and will be considered as cheating.